Online Session Locator

 Free ticketed event

-In this workshop, we will engage attendees in conducting classroom-based flow visualization and measurement experiments using a new Android application (“app”) called mobile-Instructional Particle Image Velocimetry (mI-PIV).
-Students often view fluid mechanics instruction as mathematically difficult, aesthetically uninteresting, and lacking relevance to real-world applications.
-Resultantly, introductory courses in fluid mechanics can act as gatekeepers to fluids-related STEM careers paths.
-When available, however, hands-on flow visualization and measurement activities have been shown to increase ... (continued)
+Students often view fluid mechanics instruction as mathematically difficult, esthetically uninteresting, and lacking relevance to real-world applications.
+As a result, introductory courses in fluid mechanics can act as gatekeepers to fluids-related STEM career paths.
+When available, however, hands-on flow visualization and measurement activities have been shown to increase student in ... (continued)

 Speakers